kingkool68/wp-styleguide/README.md

 A request to `/styleguide/colors/` would look for `my-theme/styelguide/colors.php`.
 What you put in those files is up to you and your styleguide.

 ## Sass Color Helper function
-To get color values from a Sass file you can call `WP_Styleguide::get_sass_colors()` passing in the path to a sss file to parse.
+To get color values from a Sass file you can call `WP_Styleguide::get_sass_colors()` passing in the path to a scss file to parse.

 You'll get back an array of hex colors keyed by their Sass variables.